 Best 11 Crime Movies Like Heat

 1. In Bruges (2008)

 Ray and Ken are professional hitmen from London.
 They are sent by their psychopathic boss on a “trip” to the city of Bruges, Belgium.
 The trip stems from Ray’s unsuccessful job.
-The two are supposed to enjoy the historic atmosphere and tourist landscapes that the Belgian city has to offer until the big boss Harry give them instructions.
-Ken decides to take use of the time to rest a bit, while Ray is much less impressed by the surreal atmosphere and finds interest in quarreling with American and Canadian tourists.
+The two are supposed to enjoy the historic atmosphere and tourist landscapes that the Belgian city has to offer until the big boss Harry gives them instructions.
+Ken decides to make use of the time to rest a bit, while Ray is much less impressed by the surreal atmosphere and finds interest in quarreling with American and Canadian tourists.
 He even finds love with a young local.
 But Ray and Ken were not just sent on vacation – Ken was supposed to eliminate Ray.
 But, he actually likes the young and childish criminal.
 When Harry realizes that Ken is not going to eliminate Ray he is forced to wander as far as Bruges to make sure the work is done properly.

 A crime movie with similar quality.
 What’s interesting about “Bruges” is that it looks like q usual crime film but slowly and consistently it becomes a dark comedy about the meaninglessness of life and the expected end for everyone who walks across this planet no matter what age they are.
 Despite its light-hearted appearance eventually, IT turns out to be a deep, gloomy, and pessimistic cinematic masterpiece with a surprising and cruel ending.

 2. Sicario (2015)